LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/your-first-program/index.md

 ## Go to GitHub

 You will be provided links to all of the repos in the course.
 You will need to **fork** and **clone** them to your computer.
 When you fork a repo, you are making a copy of the original code.
 Any changes you make to the forked repo will not be applied to the original code.
-This keeps the original starter code in tact for the next student.
+This keeps the original starter code intact for the next student.
 Cloning the repo moves the repo code onto your computer.
 If the code is not on your computer, you will not be able to work with it.

 1. Make sure you are signed into your GitHub account.
 1. Go to the starter code repo and fork it.